OpaceDigitalAgency/stories/stories-backend/docs/reviews_system_architecture.md

 - Handle login flows if necessary
 - Simulate realistic user behavior

+### 7. Cache Control and Force Parameter

+The system implements a robust caching mechanism with manual override:

+- Default caching of review data to reduce API calls and scraping frequency
+- TTL-based cache expiration (7 days by default)
+- "Force Fresh Data" button in the admin interface to bypass cache
+- Force parameter implementation across the entire stack:
+  - PHP: `options['force'] = true` when button is clicked
+  - Environment variables as backup communication channels
+  - Node.js: Proper normalization of force parameter to boolean
+  - Detailed logging throughout the system to track force parameter values

 These techniques allow the system to reliably extract review data even from sources with strong anti-scraping measures, while being respectful of the source websites by limiting request frequency and volume.

 ## Conclusion